 Illinois hosts a total of six federally funded U.S. Department of Education Title VI Centers in international and area studies, each focusing on a different world region or issue.
 They include National Resource Centers on African Studies; East Asian and Pacific Studies; European Union Studies; Global Studies; Latin American and Caribbean Studies; and Russian, East European and Eurasian Studies.
 Over 600 faculty from all colleges on campus are affiliated with one or more of these centers.
 Additional centers within the Office of International Programs & Studies include the Program on Arms Control, Disarmament and International Security; the Women and Gender in Global Perspectives Program; and the International Forum on U.S. Studies.

 The Illinois library—the largest public academic research library in the U.S.–holds well over four million volumes in support of international studies.
 The International and Area Studies Library was established in 2011 to promote interdisciplinary research and provide better services to its large and growing Area Studies collections.
 Foremost among the collections is the Slavic and East European Library, the third largest collection in North America.
 The Asian Library has strong collections in Chinese, Japanese, Korean, Arabic, Hebrew, Indic, Persian, Vietnamese, and Thai.
 The Latin American and Caribbean collection is the nation’s fourth largest.
 The Library’s internationally renowned Mortenson Center for International Library Programs has a long tradition of providing librarians from around the world with continuing education.

 For over a century, the University of Illinois has enjoyed a long and rich tradition of engagement with China.
 In fact, between 1910 and 1950, more than 25 percent of all Chinese students who came to the United States to pursue their higher education chose to attend the University of Illinois.
-Today, the University of Illinois ranks second among all universities in the U.S. with respect to the number of international students enrolled, with a significant portion coming from China.
+Today, the University of Illinois ranks third among all universities in the U.S. with respect to the number of international students enrolled, with a significant portion coming from China.